-Main bag – You will need a rucksack, we recommend at least 50 litre capacity, ideally with a waterproof cover.
-You need to be able to carry it on your back comfortably when hiking through the forest with several days’ worth of supplies.
-The pack needs to have a waterproof liner/bag into which everything is packed inside (a water-proof cover helps keep a bag dry but to be honest they are of limited use).
-A large garbage bag into which everything is packed and can be sealed is the easiest solution.
+Rucksack waterproof cover & waterproof liner bag – It can rain quite heavily in Indonesia, and you will be carrying your bag to camp.
+These will help to keep your kit dry.
+The pack ideally needs to have a waterproof liner/bag into which everything is packed inside (a water-proof cover helps keep a bag looking clean, but a large garbage bag into which everything is packed and can be sealed in inside is the easiest solution for keeping everything dry)

-Sleeping bag – A light sleeping bag is recommended – the temperature rarely drops below about 20 degrees.
+Sleeping bag – Lightweight, 1-2 seasons.
+A light sleeping bag is recommended – the temperature rarely drops below about 20 degrees.
 You may also want to bring a sleeping bag liner as in warmer conditions these can be more comfortable and they are very light.

-Water bottle/platypus – A combination of leak-proof plastic bottles (total capacity 2 litres) is imperative.
+Water bottle/platypus – You must have the capacity to carry at least 2 litres of water with you.
+This can be in multiple containers if needed.
+A combination of leak-proof plastic bottles (total capacity 2 litres) is imperative.
 The ‘hydration systems’ on the market (Platypus, camelback, Ortileb) have the advantage of packing flat when not in use.

-Head torch – Night surveys require strong headlamps.
+Head torch – Essential as there is no electricity at night in the forest and used for the night time surveys.
+Night surveys require strong headlamps.
 It is highly recommended that you bring a head torch that has a rechargeable lithium battery rather than single use batteries.